ahdinosaur/secret-handshake2/SPEC.md

 ```

-Then tries to decrypt the message (which will also verify the authentication tag):
+Then tries to decrypt the message (which will also verify the authentication tag).

 (Using the same 24 bytes of zeros as a nonce.)